hougesen/mdsf/README.md

 #### PowerShell

-Add the following to your PowerShell configuraiton (Can be found by running `$PROFILE`).
+Add the following to your PowerShell configuration (Can be found by running `$PROFILE`).

 ```powershell
 Invoke-Expression (&mdsf completions powershell)